-Under our March 2012 asset purchase agreement with Shire Pharmaceuticals, LLC, or Shire, Shire has a right of first refusal to acquire, license or commercialize KP415 and KP484.
-In early 2019, Shire was acquired by Takeda Pharmaceutical Company, Ltd, or Takeda, and now holds this right of first refusal.
+Under our March 2012 asset purchase agreement with Shire Pharmaceuticals, LLC, or Shire, Shire had a right of first refusal to acquire, license or commercialize KP415 and KP484.
+In early 2019, Shire was acquired by Takeda Pharmaceutical Company, Ltd, or Takeda, who took over this right of first refusal at that time.
+Takeda did not exercise this right of first refusal as part of the KP415/484 License Agreement discussed above.

-Under our March 2012 termination agreement with Aquestive Therapeutics, or Aquestive, Aquestive has the right to receive an amount equal to a percentage in the low teens of any value generated by KP415, KP484 or KP879, and any product candidates arising therefrom, including royalty payments on any license of KP415, KP484 or KP879, the sale of KP415, KP484 or KP879 to a third party, the commercialization of KP415, KP484 or KP879 and the portion of any consideration that is attributable to the value of KP415, KP484 or KP879 and paid to us or our stockholders in a change of control transaction.
+Under our March 2012 termination agreement with Aquestive Therapeutics, or Aquestive, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by KP415, KP484 or KP879, and any product candidates arising therefrom, including royalty payments on any license of KP415, KP484 or KP879, the sale of KP415, KP484 or KP879 to a third party, the commercialization of KP415, KP484 or KP879 and the portion of any consideration that is attributable to the value of KP415, KP484 or KP879 and paid to us or our stockholders in a change of control transaction.
+In connection with the KP415/484 License Agreement Aquestive received a royalty equal to 10% of the upfront license payment from us.